The future of work is now: Stockholm gets set for accelerated change

 Instead of focusing on the distant future, the event urged for a shift towards making small, actionable adjustments today to keep pace with rapid transformation.
 As the closing keynote speaker of the conference, Niklas Madsen of Superlab, noted in his presentation, ‘The next 10-15 years will bring as much change as the past 60 years’.

 The rapid pace of change requires constant iterations and adjustments in the workplace as behaviours, expectations and technologies evolve.
 However, to make change we need to remove ourselves from siloes and borrow inspiration from other disciplines and industries.
-It was at this intersection of perspectives where the conversation at WOKRTECH Stockholm centred.
+It was at this intersection of perspectives where the conversation at WORKTECH Stockholm centred.

 Embracing Society 5.0